When to Use hydraulic compressor for sale?

 Central Nebraska

 What's wrong with the push lock connectors?
-My planter has held 35 psi for two weeks and I've not touched the compressor. dpilot83
+My planter has held 35 psi for two weeks and I've not touched the compressor.

-Posted 5/24/ 21:02 (# - in reply to #)
+Posted 5/24/ 21:02

 Subject: Re: Hydraulic downforce compressor

-Posted 5/24/ 21:05 (# - in reply to #)
+Posted 5/24/ 21:05

 Subject: Re: Hydraulic downforce compressor

 It was new last spring.....it just finished (8 acres of male row border to go) its second season.
 Last year it was perfect holding air.
-This year we had troubles the first few days but we found some fitting we had taken apart and not got back together tight.
+This year we had troubles the first few days but we found some fittings we had taken apart and not got back together tight.
 The planter was stored in a heated shop all year.
 Have you sprayed the air bags themselves?
 I've been told they can fail and develop micro holes.
-DAN SEWI

-Posted 5/24/ 22:55 (# - in reply to #)
+Posted 5/24/ 22:55

 Subject: Re: Hydraulic downforce compressor

-For more refrigerated dryer factoryinformation, please contact us.
+For more refrigerated dryer factory information, please contact us.
 We will provide professional answers.

-Posted 5/25/ 01:35 (# - in reply to #)
+Posted 5/25/ 01:35

 Subject: Re: Hydraulic downforce compressor

-I think you are saying your planter had a half width disconnect and you disconnected the cab controls for that half width disconnect and allowed the Integra to control the clutches instead.
-This gave you a switch in the cab that was already wired to the back of the planter that was not being used so you wired it in to the controls for the Deere hydraulic compressor.
-Is that right? dpilot83
+Thanks.
+So what is the Integra monitoring?
+Is it measuring pressure in the air bags or is it measuring weigh pins on the gauge wheels?
+I think you are saying your planter had a half-width disconnect and you disconnected the cab controls for that half-width disconnect and allowed the Integra to control the clutches instead.
+This gave you a switch in the cab that was already wired to the back of the planter that was not being used so you wired it into the controls for the Deere hydraulic compressor.
+Is that right?

-Posted 5/25/ 01:40 (# - in reply to #)
+Posted 5/25/ 01:40

 Subject: Re: Hydraulic downforce compressor

 I have not sprayed the bags themselves.
 Between buying compressors, replacing fittings, spending time airing up every morning with the service truck compressor to prevent burning the Deere compressor out and now maybe replacing air bags, I would think it would be cheaper and would save time just to have a good compressor on it that could handle the small leaks.
 Then I would only have to worry about the big leaks which I could handle easily enough.
-DAN SEWI

-Posted 5/25/ 05:13 (# - in reply to #)
+Posted 5/25/ 05:13

 Subject: Re: Hydraulic downforce compressor

-Posted 5/25/ 05:22 (# - in reply to #)
+Posted 5/25/ 05:22

 Subject: Re: Hydraulic downforce compressor

-Precision Plant sells a hydraulicly driven air compressor........it has their name on it.......so it's not generic. farmboy99
+Precision Plant sells a hydraulically driven air compressor; it has their name on it, so it's not generic.

-Posted 5/25/ 06:24 (# - in reply to #)
+Posted 5/25/ 06:24

 Subject: RE: Hydraulic downforce compressor